nostrocket/nostrocket.org/getstarted.md

 ## Join the Community

-Intoduce yourself to the HK community (or just say hi) on [this thread](https://snort.social/e/note134slxdr2np6ml5f459me8cfmzg6cgw46c2agv55mtq55mtdtcgaqu4af4l) `note134slxdr2np6ml5f459me8cfmzg6cgw46c2agv55mtq55mtdtcgaqu4af4l` to receive a DM when there are meetups.
+Intoduce yourself to the HK community (or just say hi) on [this thread](https://snort.social/e/note134slxdr2np6ml5f459me8cfmzg6cgw46c2agv55mtq55mtdtcgaqu4af4l) to receive a DM about the next meetup.

-If you're new to to nostr, the most popular apps are Damus (iPhone), Amethyst (Android), and iris.to (web).
+If you're new to to nostr, the most popular nostr apps are [Damus (iPhone)](https://apps.apple.com/us/app/damus/id1628663131), [Amethyst (Android)](https://github.com/vitorpamplona/amethyst/releases/latest), and [iris.to](https://iris.to) (web).

+`note134slxdr2np6ml5f459me8cfmzg6cgw46c2agv55mtq55mtdtcgaqu4af4l`